Matthew-Weisberg/Triple-Dropdown-Selector/README.md

 5. Click *Copy RMA Reason to Clipboard* button to copy the selected child reason to the clipboard for pasting elsewhere.

-### Sample Data
+### Sample Usage

-Below is an example of a sample csv titled *sample_failure_reasons.csv* containing product, parent reason, and child reason data.
+Below is an example of a sample csv titled *failure_reasons.csv* containing product, parent reason, and child reason data.

 |Product        |Parent Reason         |Child Reason             |
 |---------------|----------------------|-------------------------|